 Why do we need a new infographic?
 Why are you writing that eBook?
 Why are we committed to doing a six part webinar series with Partner XYZ over the next twelve months like friggin’ Johnny Depp on a multi-film franchise studio contract?
-(Sorry, that’s a bad analogy—unlike our webinar series, the movie studio might actually get a positive ROI—and God knows Johnny will.)
+(Sorry, that is a bad analogy unlike our webinar series, the movie studio might actually get a positive ROI and God knows Johnny will.)

 Are we creating all this content for the right reasons?
 Could we accomplish the same results with far less time and resources?
 Could we invest more wisely on other content initiatives that will be more effective for moving the needle?

-Don’t get me wrong, I’m not trying to knock any of these content types—infographics, eBooks and webinars are all very near and dear to my heart, and crucial weapons to have in the arsenal for almost every modern B2B content strategy.
+Don’t get me wrong, I am not trying to knock any of these content types infographics, eBooks and webinars are all very near and dear to my heart, and crucial weapons to have in the arsenal for almost every modern B2B content strategy.
 But like all types of content, there is a time and a place for them, and it’s not always now.

-To make one last analogy—still trying to redeem myself for Johnny Depp—if you want to be successful in reaching your marketing goals, you need to learn which cards to play when, and how to stack your chips differently based upon the situation.
+To make one last analogy (still trying to redeem myself for Johnny Depp) if you want to be successful in reaching your marketing goals, you need to learn which cards to play when, and how to stack your chips differently based upon the situation.
 That is why it’s important to understand the pros and cons of different content types, and which are best suited for helping you solve your highest priority business challenges at a given time.
+Many, for example, find that PaperRater was recommended and it can help them, whilst others may want to pursue a different route to help their business.

 8 Essential Types of Marketing Content And How to Use Them [SlideShare]

-Check out this new slideshare below to learn 8 types of content every digital marketer should have in their repertoire, their pros and cons, what to use them for, and tips for maximizing results.
+Check out this new slideshare below to learn 8 types of content every digital marketer from a digital marketing agency should have in their repertoire, their pros and cons, what to use them for, and tips for maximizing results.